🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Buy in bulk: Refill small pump bottles instead of single-use minis.

-• Mix high and low: Splurge on one signature item (nice candle) and keep the rest simple.
+• Mix high and low: Splurge on one signature item like a nice candle and keep the rest simple.

 • Reusable containers: Glass jars for snacks look chic and reduce waste.